 There are a range of complications which can occur during the surgery itself, including:

 The most common post-op complication with gastric bypass surgery is leakage, from either the stomach staples or the intestinal graft site.
-This can cause peritonitis and can be life threatening.
+This can cause peritonitis and can be life-threatening.
 Leakage occurs in around one in twenty operations.

-Changes in the make up of the stomach leads to ulcers in around 4% of cases, while the poor muscle tone and general health of obese patients means there is a 2.5% risk that the wound will herniate.
+Changes in the make-up of the stomach leads to ulcers in around 4% of cases, while the poor muscle tone and general health of obese patients means there is a 2.5% risk that the wound will herniate.

-Nutritional deficiencies after gastric bypass surgery
+Nutritional deficiencies after the surgery

-By far the largest risk with gastric bypass surgery is nutritional deficiency following the procedure.
+By far, the largest risk with gastric bypass surgery is nutritional deficiency following the procedure.
 Since you are bypassing the normal digestive route, you will not absorb fats and other nutrients in the same way that you used to.
 This can lead to a wide range of deficiencies, including major vitamins and minerals that are vital for good health.